jamiegibney/macsign/README.md

 # macsign

-A general-purpose shell script for signing and notarizing applications on macOS.
+A general-purpose shell script for signing and notarising applications on macOS.

 ## Overview